mitchness/DoorDilemma/README.md

           The doors refuse to close.

+* Scene 6 – One way door

+          INT.
+COMMUNITY CENTER – DAY

+          Larry and a MAN approach the same glass door.
+Larry, trying to go out.
+The MAN, going in.
+          Larry tries to open the door for the MAN.
+He struggles.

+          LARRY
+          (mouthing through the glass door.)
+          I think it might be locked.

+          The man opens the door.
+          The man and Larry struggle, both unsure who goes in first.

 ## SCENE 8 – EXT.
 HOTEL LOBBY ENTRANCE – DAY
 LARRY, JEFF, and SUSIE are walking up to a fancy hotel.
 A sleek AUTOMATIC SLIDING DOOR whooshes open as they approach.